Logo of Rustagi Polymers.

 What We Offer:

-• In-house plastic injection molding to ensure surface quality
+• Plastic injection molding to ensure surface quality

 • Cleanroom-grade vacuum chambers with multi-part rotation

-• Expertise in spray painting, hydrographics, and foil printing for full-surface integration
+• Spray painting, hydrographics, and foil printing for full-surface integration

 • Custom base and topcoat solutions for different industries